theostrauss/palette/README.md

 # Palette
-A tool to design and generate color palettes for beautiful interfaces

 Every piece of software deserves a great color palette.
 Creating a great color palette, though, is quite the challenge.